cristan2/imgsorter/imgsorter/README.md

   * how many folders will be created
   * how many files will be placed in the Miscellaneous folder
   * if there are many folders with too few files which might be better bunched together in the Miscellaneous folder instead
-* Make the necessary adjustments in the configuration file
+* Make the necessary adjustments in the configuration file, like for example:
+  * set different limits for minimum files per directory
+  * customize device names
+  * include additional file extensions to be processed
-* Do another dry run and inspect the changes to be made
+* Do a second dry run and confirm changes
 * Run the program again and choose 'y' to copy the files
-* Inspect the result and delete the source files manually (or enable the "move" option before)
+* Inspect the result and delete the source files manually (unless you enabled the "copy_not_move" configuration option before)
 * Repeat the process with different source folder(s)

 **Note**: the sorting works best if you set all source folders in a single run.
 If you do several sorting operations with the same target folder, it's possible not all files will be sorted correctly.
 For instance, images from different devices might be placed together in a single date folder instead of being separated by device.
 To correct this, once you are finished sorting all your source folders to the same target folder, you can do one last sort operation and set the previous target folder as the source.
 This way, *all* files will be read and sorted correctly.

 ## FAQ
 ### Is there no other way to configure this program other than editing a configuration file?
-For the moment no, there isn't.
+Currently, no, there isn't.
 Most settings have sensible defaults, but you'll have to at least configure the source folders.
-You can then read the description for each setting to get a sense of their purpose and what other configuration options you have available.
+You can then read the description for each setting in the [configuration file](imgsorter.toml) to get a sense of their purpose and what other configuration options you have available.

 ### The program just copies files, how do I **move** them?
 Edit the configuration file and set `copy_not_move` to `true`.